jhaisley/jhaisley/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on accessibility research.
-- 📫 How to reach me: jordan@jordanhaisley.me
+- 📫 How to reach me: jordan@b-w.pro
 - 😄 Pronouns: she/her